-Winter Maintenance
+Winter Maintenance Resource Guide 2024 UPDATE

-TOOLEDESIGN.COM December 2019 Ten Questions (and Answers) about Winter Maintenance of Walkways and Bikeways Communities across North America are dedicating more space and priority to multimodal transportation infrastructure, and those in snowy climates often ask this question: "How should we maintain sidewalks, bike lanes, and trails in the winter?"
+tooledesign.com February 2024 10 Questions (and Answers) about Winter Maintenance of Walkways and Bikeways Communities across North America are dedicating more space and priority to multimodal transportation infrastructure, and those in snowy climates often ask this question: "How should we maintain sidewalks, bike lanes, and trails in the winter?"
 Winter maintenance is an important component of creating a comfortable environment for walking and bicycling year-round.
 This area of practice is unique, requiring specific legal, technical, and design considerations to operate successfully.
+A changing climate also means maintenance practices need to be adapted to extreme weather events and more frequent freeze/thaw cycles, including in locations that don't typically see wintery weather.
 With thoughtful planning, clear policies, agency coordination, and appropriate staffing and equipment, it's possible to perform the winter maintenance needed to keep people walking and biking year-round.
 This resource guide was developed specifically to answer important questions about winter maintenance for pedestrian and bicycle facilities and to help communities take a holistic look at their winter maintenance practices.
-We also recognize that maintenance is one component of a bigger picture approach and that cities such as Edmonton, AB1 and Winnipeg, MB2 are leading the way in embracing a winter city culture that extends beyond snow and ice clearance on walkways and bikeways.
+We also recognize that maintenance is one component of a bigger picture approach and that cities such as Edmonton, AB and Winnipeg, MB are leading the way in embracing a winter city culture that extends beyond snow and ice clearance on walkways and bikeways.
+Read on for the 10 most frequently asked winter-weather questions we hear in our work with communities across North America.